 To be more accurate though, we’d like to call cold air intakes a ‘support’ upgrade.

 A cold air intake is part of the collection of little things that add up.
 Though it will change how your car sounds, it does not create power by itself.
 Instead, it helps your already modified engine to manage it’s additional power more efficiently.

-You will observe a noticeable power gain from your new cold air intake when you pair it with other aftermarket upgrades.
+You will observe a noticeable power gain from your new intake systemwhen you pair it with other aftermarket upgrades.

-In this guide, we’ll show you whether cold air intakes live up to their hype, how to use them correctly, and how to find the best cold air intake for your Miata.
+In this guide, we’ll show you whether intake mods live up to their hype, how to use them correctly, and how to find the best cold air intake for your Miata.